Pennsylvania Septic Tank Regulations — 25 Pa. Code Chapter 73, Act 537

 | 7+ bedroom | 800+ gpd (per formula) |

-The 400 gpd baseline is already inclusive of water use from garbage grinders, automatic washing machines, dishwashers, and water softeners — so PA does not require the 50% garbage-disposal upsize that Georgia and some other states impose.
+The 400 gpd baseline already includes water use from garbage grinders, automatic washing machines, dishwashers, and water softeners.
+Therefore, Pennsylvania does not require the 50% garbage-disposal upsize that Georgia and some other states do.

 Multi-Compartment or Tanks-in-Series — Required